I’m sure I’m opening up a huge can of worms, but in the deepest of my hearts I want to share with you my own experience on food stamps this year.

 I’m only sharing this with you because this entire situation helped me understand a system I never really understood.

 Clearly, there are people that abuse our system.
 There are people that live on food stamps as a way of life with a life cycle of dependence that’s been carried through from generation to generation.
-Yes, we need a overhaul… but clearly, we also need compassion.
+Yes, we need a overhaul to our system but clearly, we also need compassion.

-- For the family enduring a job loss – they’re trying to overcome this time and come out a better family because of it, they need compassion.
+- For the family enduring a job loss – they’re trying to overcome a difficult and come out a better family because of it … they need compassion.

 - For the widow thats fallen to heartache and a life left alone… dear Lord, she needs compassion.